 Please arrive at least 10 minutes early to discuss your well-being with the instructor.
-If you have not completed the screening assessment you will not be able to participate in the class.
+If you have not completed the health declaration you will not be able to participate in the class.

-Attendees who have not booked onto a course cannot be guaranteed a space due to safety number limits of classes and will be charged a premium for attending the session unbooked.
+Attendees who have not booked onto a course cannot be guaranteed a space due to safety number limits of classes.

 Remember to drink fluids before, during and after exercise.
 Pools can be humid so please bring a plastic bottle of water to keep by the poolside.

 You are encouraged to work sensibly at your own pace and level, class exercises will be adapted to include various levels so please do not be afraid to decrease your own exercise intensity if needed.